karolencina/100-days-of-code/log.md

 all about.

 ### Day 2
 Problem solving: GitHub was not showing up on my contributions graph.
 I found out that it was because my Git email address was different.

 ### Day 3
-Added a new functionality to the Counter project that differentiates between positive and negative numbers.
+Added a new functionality to Counter that differentiates between positive and negative numbers.

+### Day 4
+Started exploring Bootstrap.
+Found out what the shortcut for comments is in WebStorm (finally!).

+### Day 5
+Decided to not use Bootstrap at the moment (I'm trying to get better at HTML, CSS and JS - that's my priority).
+I styled the reviews card and created a random data array to use in the script of Reviews.